 Finnish retail site SPOT-A-SHOP is a one-stop destination for the best fashion and sportswear discounts on the web.
-A lean start-up keen to expand further afield than their home country, SPOT-A-SHOP created a mobile responsive site, and implemented search marketing with Google AdWords.
+A lean start-up keen to expand further afield than their home country, SPOT-A-SHOP created a mobile responsive site, and implemented search marketing with Google Ads.
 As a result, they have seen clicks increase by 500%, and have expanded into two new international markets in their first year.

 SPOT-A-SHOP aims to help consumers find the best possible fashion and sportswear bargains online.
 As a start-up in the small country of Finland, international export has been high on SPOT-A-SHOP’s agenda since it first piloted the business nationally in 2015.

 “We knew immediately that the market size was way too limited for our business,” explains CEO Jesse Jyläs.
 “The concept was built with the plan to scale to multiple countries in a short period of time.”

-The next stage was winning customers in these international markets, so SPOT-A-SHOP turned to search marketing, setting an affordable target cost per acquisition and using Google AdWords to capture relevant traffic at the right moment in their journey from searching for an item to purchase.
+The next stage was winning customers in these international markets, so SPOT-A-SHOP turned to search marketing, setting an affordable target cost per acquisition and using Google Ads to capture relevant traffic at the right moment in their journey from searching for an item to purchase.
 “Search has enabled us to acquire numerous new customers within a target cost per acquisition (CPA), as well as helped us to scale our business to new markets quickly,” says Jyläs.

 Managing costs in this way has been a key factor in the young company’s success so far.
 “We have been able to push down the CPAs in order for them to remain at an acceptable level for us.
 Through this, we have been able to scale our business fast and efficiently.
 We’ve been able to increase our marketing expenditures across the Google channels because we’ve been able to meet the target CPA levels.
 As a startup, this was extremely important for us in order to scale up.”
 He adds: “We were positively surprised by the amount of resources available from Google in terms of exporting tools and advice.”